erikcorry/rockstar/src/README.txt

 1) Install Dart SDK and put the command line tools on your PATH.
 2) Get the dependency with: pub get
 3) Run the tests with: dart lexer-demo.dart
+4) Admire the lyrical goodness with: dart parser.dart